 Pacific's Women's Resource Center works in collaboration with campus and community entities to raise awareness and to deliver prevention education and training on sexual assault and intimate partner violence.
-In addition to annual, on-going activities, major new programs include: curricular infusion of sexual violence prevention education into the first-year Pacific Seminar course (see assessment results from year one HERE), mandatory on-line prevention training for incoming students and a new Healthy Relationships Peer Education Program.
+In addition to annual, on-going activities, major new programs include: curricular infusion of sexual violence prevention education into the first-year Pacific Seminar course (see assessment results from year one HERE), mandatory on-line prevention training for incoming students and a new Student-to-Student (S2S) Peer Education Program.
 Email us to get involved in these efforts!

 As defined by University policy, sexual misconduct by or against a student is prohibited.